samergul/EmployeeMangementSystem/How-to-provide-your-own-reusable-services-through-an-Autofac-registration-module.md

 Of course, this means you need to start to be careful with concurrency issues: for example, two concurrent HttpRequests can potentially update a singleton's state at the same time (leading to synchronization issues).

-Thus, Autofac registration module give us a hook to control how long our objects will last.
+Thus, Autofac registration modules give us hooks to control how long our objects will last.

-Dynamite provides you with more alternate lifetime scope that you can read about in
+Dynamite provides you with more alternate lifetime scope that you can read about in [Controlling the lifetime of your objects through Dynamite's custom lifetime scopes](https://github.com/GSoft-SharePoint/Dynamite/wiki/Controlling-the-lifetime-of-your-objects-through-Dynamite's-custom-lifetime-scopes).